mnezh/neptune-ai-homework/bugs/002 - create endpoint should respond 401 unauthorized for authorization errors.md

-# /orders/create endpoint should require Authorization header
+# /orders/create endpoint should respond 401 unauthorized for authorization errors
 `/orders/create` endpoint should require valid bearer token auth, but is works if Authorization header is omitted.

 ## Environment